QuadDamn/blockone-dev-test/README.md

 ### Running Test Suite

-In the project directory, run the following to kick of the Jest/Supertest tests:
+In the project directory, run the following to kick off the Jest/Supertest tests:

 ```sh
 npm test
 ```

-## Project Thoughts

 ### Submission Assumptions